Jee-El/maze-solver/README.md

     - Everything else is represented with an empty space.

-- Both Depth-First-Algorithm and Breadth-First-Algorithm are implemented and available for use.
+- It has these algorithms implemented and available for use :

+  - Depth-First-Search

+  - Breadth-First-Search

+  - Greedy Best-First-Search

 # Requirements to run this project :